metametadata/carry/docs/user-guide.md

 **`1. initial-model`**

-App model stores a list of counter app models:
+The model will store a list of counter app models:

 ```clj
 (def initial-model